HomeITAdmin/nextcloud_geoblocker/README.md

 [![GitHub](https://img.shields.io/github/license/homeitadmin/nextcloud_geoblocker)](https://github.com/HomeITAdmin/nextcloud_geoblocker/blob/master/COPYING)

 This is a server side app for a [nextcloud](https://nextcloud.com/) instance.
-This is a front end to geo localization services, that allows blocking (currently only logging!) of login attempts from specified countries.
+This is a front end to geo localization services, that allows blocking (beta) delaying (beta) and logging of login attempts from specified countries.
 Login attempts from local network IP addresses are not blocked (or logged).
 Wrong Nextcloud configuration (especially in container) can lead to all access seems to come from local network IP address.